Xilinx/Vitis-AI-Tutorials/Design_Tutorials/09-mnist_pyt/README.md

 ## The MNIST dataset

-The MNIST handwritten digits dataset is a publicly available dataset that contains a total of 70k 8bit grayscale images each of which are 28pixels x 28pixels.
-The complete dataset of 70k images is normally divided into 60k images for training and 10k images for validation.
-The dataset is considered to be the 'hello world' of machine learning and makes a simple introduction to learn the complete Xilinx Vitis-AI flow.
+The MNIST handwritten digits dataset is a publicly available dataset that contains a total of 70 thousand 8bit grayscale images each of which are 28x28 pixels.
+The complete dataset of 70 thousand images is normally divided into 60 thousand images for training and 10 thousand images for validation.
+The dataset is considered to be the 'hello world' of machine learning and makes a simple introduction to learn the complete Xilinx Vitis AI flow.

 ![mnist](./files/img/mnist.png "Example MNIST images")

 ## The Convolutional Neural Network

 The convolutional neural network in this design has deliberately been kept as simple as possible and consists of just four layers of 2D convolution interspersed with batch normalization and ReLU activation.
-The network is described in the common.py python script.
+The network is described in the `common.py` python script.

 ![cnn](./files/img/cnn.png?raw=true "Custom CNN")